180DC-IITKGP/Apollo_Automation/README.md

 GOOGLE_API_KEY=your_gemini_api_key_here
 ```
 4) Prepare your contacts spreadsheet (CSV or Excel).
 Keep the required columns and fill optional fields for better personalization.
 Avoid rows with missing emails; the generator will skip them.
+5) Obtain required keys:
+   - **Google Generative AI key (Gemini)**: Go to https://aistudio.google.com/app/apikey, create an API key, and copy it into `.env` as `GOOGLE_API_KEY`.
+   - **Gmail App Password**: In your Google Account > Security > 2-Step Verification > App passwords, generate a 16-character password for "Mail" on "Windows" (or any device).
+Use this App Password when prompted by the sender script.
+Regular Gmail passwords will fail.

 Generate outreach emails (apollo.py)
 ------------------------------------